The Fire (The Office): Reception

 "The Fire" originally aired on NBC in the United States on October 11, 2005.
 The episode was viewed by 7.6 million viewers and received a 3.7 rating/9% share among adults between the ages of 18 and 49.
 This means that it was seen by 3.7% of all 18- to 49-year-olds, and 9% of all 18- to 49-year-olds watching television at the time of the broadcast.
 The episode won its timeslot.
 An encore presentation of the episode, on June 6, 2006, received 1.9 rating/6% share and was viewed by over 4.6 million viewers.

 "The Fire" received mostly positive reviews from critics.
-TV Squad's Michael Sciannamea wrote that "The Fire" was "another good episode."
+TV Squad's Michael Sciannamea wrote that "The Fire" was "another good episode".
 Sciannamea went on to write that "show has definitely improved and it's nice to see the other characters emerge".
 "Miss Alli" of Television Without Pity graded the episode with a "B+".
 Dwight's reinterpretation of "We Didn't Start the Fire" inspired fans of The Office to make their own song parodies.
-One version, aptly titled "Ryan Started the Fire", lists several events from The Office, much like the original.
+One version, "Ryan Started the Fire", lists several events from The Office.
 After posting the song, Margaret Lyons from Entertainment Weekly wrote, "Yay for the Internet!"

 Erik Adams of The A.V.
-Club awarded the episode an "A−", noting that "'The Fire' is not the second season’s funniest half-hour, but I love it for its simplicity."
-Writing that the episode bore similarities to a bottle episode, he enjoyed the way that the conversations among the employees allowed the audience to more fully understand all of the individual characters better.
+Club awarded the episode an "A−", saying that "'The Fire' is not the second season's funniest half-hour, but I love it for its simplicity."
+Writing that the episode bore similarities to a bottle episode, he enjoyed the way that the conversations among the employees allowed the audience to more fully understand all of the individual characters.
 Adams also praised the interaction between Carell and Novak, as well as the performance of Wilson, which he called "unsettling".